-Based on our method of operation, we do not believe that we are a PFIC for this tax year.
+Based on our proposed method of operation, we do not believe that GasLog Ltd. is a PFIC for this tax year.
 In this regard, we intend to treat the gross income we derive or are deemed to derive from our time chartering activities as services income, rather than rental income.
 Accordingly, we believe that our income from our time chartering activities does not constitute "passive income", and the assets that we own and operate to produce that income do not constitute passive assets.

 There is, however, no legal authority under the PFIC rules addressing our proposed method of operation.
 Accordingly, the U.S. Internal Revenue Service, or the "IRS", or a court of law may not accept our position, and there is a risk that the IRS or a court of law could determine that we are a PFIC.
-Moreover, we could constitute a PFIC for a future tax year if there were to be changes in the nature and extent of our operations.
+Moreover, GasLog Ltd. could constitute a PFIC for a future tax year if there were to be changes in the nature and extent of our operations.

-If the IRS were to find that we are or have been a PFIC for any tax year, U.S. shareholders would face adverse tax consequences.
+If the IRS were to find that GasLog Ltd. is or has been a PFIC for any tax year, U.S. shareholders would face adverse tax consequences.
 Under the PFIC rules, unless those shareholders make certain elections available under the Code, such shareholders would be liable to pay U.S. Federal income tax at the then prevailing income tax rates on ordinary income plus interest upon excess distributions and upon any gain from the disposition of our common shares or Preference Shares, as if the excess distribution or gain had been recognized ratably over the shareholder's holding period.
 Please read "Item 10.
-Additional Information-E. Tax Considerations-United States Federal Income Tax Considerations-Taxation of United States Holders-PFIC Status and Significant Tax Consequences" for a more detailed discussion of the U.S. Federal income tax consequences to U.S. shareholders if we are treated as a PFIC.
+Additional Information-E. Tax Considerations-Material U.S. Federal Income Tax Considerations-U.S. Federal Income Taxation of U.S. Holders-PFIC Status and Significant Tax Consequences" for a more detailed discussion of the U.S. Federal income tax consequences to U.S. shareholders if GasLog Ltd. is treated as a PFIC.